 Holds a bachelor’s in environmental science and a master’s and Ph.D. in political economy and government from Harvard, as well as a master’s in economics from Stanford.

-Is a term member of the Council on Foreign Relations.
+Is a research associate at the Harvard Kennedy School and a term member of the Council on Foreign Relations.